 Internal Number: 4549363

 Lecturer Positions in the UCLA Institute of the Environment and Sustainability University of California Los Angeles

-The Institute of the Environment and Sustainability at University of California, Los Angeles, invites applications for part-time lecturer positions in areas of environmental science/studies and sustainability for the 2022-2023 academic year.
-These areas include: environmental science, sustainability, environmental justice, environmental economics, and life cycle assessment.
+The Institute of the Environment and Sustainability at University of California, Los Angeles, invites applications for part-time lecturer positions in areas of environmental science/studies and sustainability for the 2023-2024 academic year.
+These areas include: environmental science, sustainability, environmental economics, and related topics.

 Responsibilities will include lecturing, conducting regularly scheduled office hours, writing and grading exams, and supervising graduate readers and/or teaching assistants.

-An advanced graduate degree in environmental science/studies, sustainability, or closely related field, and excellent teaching, communication and interpersonal skills are required.
+An advanced graduate degree in environmental science/studies, sustainability, or a closely related field, college-level teaching experience, and excellent communication and interpersonal skills are required.
 Salary is commensurate with qualifications and experience.

 The Institute of the Environment and Sustainability is building a qualified pool of potential instructors for specific teaching needs.
 Positions will be filled when needed so applicants are encouraged to submit materials early.

 As a condition of employment, you will be required to comply with the University of California Policy on Vaccination Programs, as may be amended or revised from time to time.
 Federal, state, or local public health directives may impose additional requirements.
 As updates are made to the Policy, they will be reflected in the UCLA Conditions of Employment.